-(C) Of any money remaining after the distribution, if any, to the judicial department pursuant to subsection (2)(b) (IV)(B) of this section, the registry operator shall send to the department of personnel any amount certified by the department of personnel.

-(V) The department of human services shall process money received from the registry operator pursuant to subsection (2) (b)(IV) of this section in accordance with section 26-13-118.7.
+- (C) Of any money remaining after the distribution, if any, to the judicial department pursuant to subsection (2)(b) (IV)(B) of this section, the registry operator shall send to the department of personnel any amount certified by the department of personnel. - (V) The department of human services shall process money received from the registry operator pursuant to subsection (2) (b)(IV) of this section in accordance with section 26-13-118.7.
 The judicial department shall process money received from the registry operator pursuant to subsection (2)(b)(IV) of this section in accordance with the rules of the department.
-The department of personnel shall process money received from the registry operator pursuant to subsection (2)(b)(IV) of this section in accordance with the rules of the department.
-The department of personnel shall process money received from the registry operator pursuant to subsection (2)(b)(IV) of this section in accordance with the rules of the department of personnel, with the understanding that any state agency or state-supported institution of higher education debt will be paid before any debt for a political subdivision of the state assigned to central collection services.

-(3) The registry operator shall deduct an amount equal to the fee added to the outstanding debt pursuant to section 44-33-104 (7) from each payment received from a licensee and forward the amount to the state treasurer for deposit in the gambling payment intercept cash fund created in section 44-33-106.
+The department of personnel shall process money received from the registry operator pursuant to subsection (2)(b)(IV) of this section in accordance with the rules of the department of personnel, with the understanding that any state agency or state-supported institution of higher education debt will be paid before any debt for a political subdivision of the state assigned to central collection services. - (3) The registry operator shall deduct an amount equal to the fee added to the outstanding debt pursuant to section 44-33-104 (7) from each payment received from a licensee and forward the amount to the state treasurer for deposit in the gambling payment intercept cash fund created in section 44-33-106.